fomichev/pycryptobox/README.md

 be placed close to each other on the HTML page).
 You don't have to use tag variable, it's usage is optional (and intended to help you with the clutter).

+You can use `hidden=yes` to remove some entries from the final HTML page.

 Comments are started with `#` and ended at the end of the line.